BartlomiejCzerwinski/TakeCar/README.md

 # TakeCar
 Android car rental application.
-An application connects people that want to earn money on renting their car with one's that looking for car.
+An application connects people who want to earn money on renting their car with one's that looking for car.
-Current version of application provides base stack of functionalities (some more functionalities are TODO) An application is built using java with Android SDK.
-The database part of application is created using Firebase (Authentication, Realtime Database, Storage)
+The current version of the application provides a base stack of functionalities (some more functionalities are TODO).
+An application is built using java with Android SDK.
+The database part of application is created using [Firebase](https://firebase.google.com/) (Authentication, Realtime Database, Storage)

 ## Table of functionalities
 |          Functionality          |     Status    |